dr-michael-haley/HyPERSTAC/README.md

 # MultiplexSSL

 Here is a sample command to run the tiling script.
 Replace the placeholder paths with your actual directory paths.
+Note channels are indexed from 0.

 ```
 python3 patch-multiplex-images.py \